 Does this sound familiar?
-Your marketing team is driving leads that the sales team says are low-quality.
-Your sales team is asking for product features that the engineering team doesn’t understand the use case for.
-This kind of internal friction is common, and it’s almost always a symptom of one core problem: a lack of alignment around who the customer is.
+Your marketing team drives leads that the sales team calls low-quality.
+Your sales team asks for product features that your engineers don't see the use case for.
+This internal friction is common, and it’s almost always a symptom of one core problem: no one is aligned on who the customer actually is.
 Defining your target market is the single most effective way to get everyone on the same page.
-When sales, marketing, and product all have a shared, data-backed picture of the ideal customer, their efforts become synchronized.
-This cross-functional alignment is the secret to creating a smooth, scalable revenue engine that drives sustainable growth.
+When sales, marketing, and product all share a data-backed picture of the ideal customer, their efforts become synchronized.
+This is the secret to creating a smooth, scalable revenue engine.

 Key Takeaways